 To apply, members must also be enrolled in an eligible school and pursue a degree program at least as a part-time student.
 You can determine whether your school is eligible by filling the first page of the application.
 The borrower and the cosigner must also be a U.S. citizen or permanent resident.

 Borrowers can apply online.
 The application requires borrowers to provide personal and financial information, and sign Everence's loan agreement.
 Everence provides quick credit decisions, doesn't charge an origination fee and includes a 30-day no-fee return policy if borrowers change their mind within the first month of receiving the loan.
 Borrowers must have a cosigner unless they already have an annual income of $24,000 or more.

-Everence offers competitive rates, does not charge an origination fee, and lends up to $175,000 for student loan refinancing.
+Everence offers competitive rates and does not charge an origination fee.
 It also offers an interest-only repayment option for up to 4 years, which is attractive to borrowers who are on a tight budget now but who expect to receive a significant income increase in future years.
-Everence allows cosigners to be released after 24 months of on-time payments and gives a 0.25 discount to borrowers who setup automatic payments.
+Everence allows cosigners to be released after 24 months of on-time payments and gives a 0.25 discount to borrowers who set up automatic payments.

 The only two caveats are that borrowers must be Everence members and that there are only variable-rate loans available.

 Be the first to write a review for this company!Write a Review